emilk/egui/README.md

 ## Goals
-* Short and convenient syntax
+* API: Simple and convenient
-* Responsive: 60 Hz without breaking a sweat
+* Responsive: target 60 Hz in debug build
 * Portable: the same code works on the web and as a native app
-* Safe: difficult to make a mistake
+* Friendly: difficult to make mistakes
 * Easy to integrate into a any environment
-* Provide a simple 2D graphics API for custom painting
+* A simple 2D graphics API for custom painting
 * Simple: no callbacks, minimal dependencies, avoid unnecessary monomorphization

 Egui is *not* a framework.
 Egui is a library you call into, not an environment you program for.